 TRIFT HUT AND TRIFT SUSPENSION BRIDGE HIKE

-The Trift Bridge and Trift Hut hike is an incredible 12km journey from Nessental Station or a shorter version of just 6km can be hiked from Triftbahn Station.
-Along the route you will pass the Trift Suspension Bridge that crosses the Triftsee, which was amazing!
-You can also visit Windegg Hut and of course enjoy the Trift Glacier views at the Trift Hut where it’s great to stay overnight.
+The hike to Trift Bridge and Trift Hut covers a distance of 12km from Nessental Station.
+Alternatively, you can take a shorter 6km hike starting from Triftbahn Station.
+The trail offers breathtaking views of the Trift Suspension Bridge that spans over Triftsee.
+You can also visit Windegg Hut and enjoy the scenic Trift Glacier views from Trift Hut.
+Spending a night at Trift Hut can be a great experience too

-Hike Distance: The hike from Nessental Station to Trift Hut is 12km, which is what I did.
+• Hike Distance: The hike from Nessental Station to Trift Hut is 12km, which is what I did.
 The return route would also be the same unless you detour to Windegg Hut for an extra couple of kilometers.
 Making it a 24km return trip approximately.
-However, if you prefer a shorter route, you can take the Triftbahn from Nessental Station to Triftbahn Station, which will cut off 500m of incline and 6km of hiking.
-You still get to see the Trift Suspension Bridge if you take the cable car.

 GASTLOSEN HIKING TRAIL

-Hike Difficulty: Trail begins on a wide, steep path.
-Then progresses to dirt and rocky path, which is still steep.
-Progresses again to rock, grass, gravel where some hands may be required but it is not extremely technical.
+• Hike Difficulty: The trail begins on a wide, steep path.
+Then progresses to a dirt and rocky path, which is still steep.
+Progresses again to rock, grass, and gravel where some hands may be required but it is not extremely technical.
 700m of the incline in 5km so it is quite steep.

 Want more details and photos?
 View the full blog post here: GASTLOSEN HIKING TRAIL: THE DOLOMITES OF SWITZERLAND